I started to listen to Radio 4 in my childhood and established a life-long habit that brings me great pleasure.

 My friend and companion

-When I was at home looking after my 3 young children I was always grateful to Radio 4.
-I used to say that the only thing I couldn’t do with a baby on my hip, a toddler hanging on my skirt, stopping a 3-year old scribbling on the wall, was to butter bread (it’s a definite 2 hand operation).
+As an adult, at home looking after my 3 young children I was always grateful to Radio 4.
+I used to say that the only thing I couldn’t do with a baby on my hip, a toddler hanging on my skirt, stopping a 3-year old scribbling on the wall, was to butter bread (it’s a definite two- handed operation).
 However, listening to Radio 4 was something I could always do and it made up for the lack of adult conversation and it felt like a true friend and companion.

 I’ve listened to Radio 4 for most of my life.
-Woman’s Hour is an absolute favourite (I have a secret wish to be on the programme and/or meet Jenni Murray who has been presenting it for more than 30 years!) as is Desert Island Discs.
+Woman’s Hour is an absolute favourite (I have a secret wish to be on the programme and/or meet Jenni Murray who has been presenting it for more than 30 years!) and so is Desert Island Discs.
 There was a moment in time (the early 1980s?) when, for some reason still unknown to me, the Radio 4 schedule was radically changed.
 It caused me confusion, hurt and yes … betrayal!
-I am over it now but it took probably a decade for me to get closure and I still complain from time to time although I am getting near to the acceptance state of my grieving process.
+I wasn’t alone, many of us loved the

 Please note: I am an early riser and frequently wake up with thoughts and questions on my mind.
 I write them down and record them in these short unedited, un-researched, unscientific bits of writing.
 They are written in a half asleep hypnopompic state and should not be regarded as anything more than what they are – random thoughts and musings.
 For sensible subjects and writing please visit Positive Psychology Learning website